soxueren/atsd/installation/cloudera.md

 Configure Java Heap memory to ATSD java process as described [here](../administration/allocating-memory.md).

-Increase the number of worker threads and maximum queue size by adding the following properties to `/opt/atsd/atsd/conf/server.properties`:
+Increase the number of worker threads and maximum queue size the **Admin > Server Properties** page:

 ```ls
 #series queue limit, specified as number of batches, default: 32